tomvlt1/pdftoexcel/README.md

 ## Common mistakes

 You will most likely get an error from either misnaming headers inside your sheets or misnaming the sheets.
 Refer to “How to use the script” for correct labelling.
+- The column names will be output to the console when one of them is mislabelled
+- Make sure the input file format is -.xlsx for the input data (other than pdf) <- If they are incorrectly named you will get a "One of the input files did not load" error.

 # Excel